masrurarefinsadhin/OCTA-AV/README.md

 - **National Eye Institute**
 - **Research to Prevent Blindness**
 - **Richard and Loan Hill Endowment**
-- All contributors who participated in the development and enhancement of the OCTA-AV toolbox.
+- All contributors who participated in the development and enhancement of the OCTA-ReVA<sup>+</sup> toolbox.

 # Citation
-If you use **OCTA-AV** in your research, please cite:
+If you use **OCTA-ReVA<sup>+</sup>** in your research, please cite:
-M. A. Sadhin, A. K. Dadzie, B. Ebrahimi, M. Abtahi, A. H. Sadhin, T. Son, M. J. Heiferman, J. I. Lim, and X. Yao, “OCTA-AV: An open-source toolbox for artery-vein segmentation and vascular analysis in OCTA.”
+M. A. Sadhin, A. K. Dadzie, B. Ebrahimi, M. Abtahi, A. H. Sadhin, T. Son, M. J. Heiferman, J. I. Lim, and X. Yao, “OCTA-ReVA<sup>+</sup>: an open-source toolbox for retinal artery–vein segmentation and analysis in OCT angiography.”

 # Contact & Support
 - **Lead Developer:** Masrur Arefin Sadhin – [msadh@uic.edu](mailto:msadh@uic.edu)